-Content/Trigger Warning: Please be advised, the below article might mention trauma-related topics that include sexual assault & violence which could potentially be triggering.
+Content/Trigger Warning: Please be advised that the article below might mention trauma-related topics that include sexual assault & violence, which could be triggering.

-Government Subsidy on Healthcare Is Affected
+Government Subsidy On Healthcare Is Affected

 Increasing cases of homelessness can be attributed to a few crucial factors, including domestic violence.
 In 2005, 50% of US cities reported that domestic violence was a major cause of homelessness in their area.
 After all, living on the street is better than being caged inside a house by an abusive partner, parent, or other family members.
 Homelessness is a serious problem in the United States, and it is taking a toll on the federal reserve.

 Readers of this information may be one of the lucky few who have never experienced domestic violence, but this does not mean that they should not care.
 It is important to realize that everyone is affected, albeit indirectly.
 As a taxpayer, readers are affected every time a police officer answers a call from a woman asking for help because her husband beats her every day.
-Readers are affected every time someone is ushered into the emergency room to get treatment for assault and battery.
+Readers are affected every time someone is ushered into the emergency room to treat assault and battery.

 This all being said, leaving may not even solve the problem, and in some situations, it can be the most dangerous thing that anyone can do.
-The victim is not only dealing with physical abuse in domestic violence but also psychological conditioning.
+The survivor is not only dealing with physical abuse in domestic violence but also psychological conditioning.
 It is, therefore, important to seek the right help from the right people.

 "Sharon Valentino has helped me through so much!
-Since we started working together, just a few months ago, I already feel like I have more power and control over my life.
-I have let go of some very painful things, I have moved away from abusive relationships and really gaining skills and tools I need to keep myself safe and happy.
-She has taught me that I have the power to control my thoughts, my anxiety, and most of all my company.
-I really like how direct she is, it helps me get grounded and connect to myself.
-I can't wait to see where I am after working with her a year!!!"
+Since we started working together just a few months ago, I already feel like I have more power and control over my life.
+I have let go of some very painful things; I have moved away from abusive relationships and gained the skills and tools I need to keep myself safe and happy.
+She has taught me that I have the power to control my thoughts, my anxiety, and most of all, my company.
+I like how direct she is; it helps me get grounded and connect to myself.
+I can't wait to see where I am after working with her for a year!!!"

 Domestic violence has a profound impact on society.
-If you are a victim of this, reach out and get the right help.
+If you are a survivor of this, reach out and get the right help.
 You deserve to lead a life free of abuse in any form.
 You can do it, so long as you set your mind to it and push forward!